okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 title: Auth JS redirect guide
 ---

-The [Okta JavaScript Auth SDK](https://github.com/okta/okta-auth-js),(Auth JS), provides functionality to help implement a wide variety of web authentication solutions for both the [redirect and embedded model](/docs/concepts/redirect-vs-embedded/).
-This guide shows you how to create a very simple redirect authentication solution using Auth JS, which can be dropped into just about any front-end or server-side web application.
+The [Okta JavaScript Auth SDK](https://github.com/okta/okta-auth-js), (Auth JS), provides functionality to help implement a wide variety of web authentication solutions for both the [redirect and embedded model](/docs/concepts/redirect-vs-embedded/).
+This guide shows you how to create a simple redirect authentication solution using Auth JS, which can be dropped into just about any front-end or server-side web application.

 ---